Taus1999/Task-List/README.md

 **What did I learn?**

 This is the first time I got to know about the usage of event listeners and functions in depth.
 Had a interesting journey throughout the whole project.
-I got to sharpen my css skills as beacause one of my priorities was to make the web app responsive.
+I got to sharpen my css skills as because one of my priorities was to make the web app responsive.
 One more thing to add is that I am really fond of the services offered by the
 Local Storage.
 From then on I knew that there is no obstacle strong enough to stop me from mastering Web Development.